-Impairment - 2018
+Impairment

-During the current year ended December 31, 2018, the Board reviewed the carrying value of the capitalized exploration and evaluation of the Project.
+During the years ended December 31, 2018 and December 31, 2019, the Board reviewed the carrying value of the capitalized exploration and evaluation of the Project.
 The Board considered the impairment indicators contained within IFRS 6 and concluded that no impairment indicators have been identified during the current year.